opennetworkinglab/onos/apps/p4-tutorial/exercise-2.md

 hosts of a network when using switches programmed with the `mytunnel.p4` program.
 Differently from exercise 1, forwarding between hosts will be provided by the MyTunnel app, instead of Reactive Forwarding.
-The MyTunnel app provides connectivity by programming the dataplane to forward packets via the MyTunnel protocol.
+The MyTunnel app provides connectivity by programming the data plane to forward packets using the MyTunnel protocol.

-Before starting, we suggest to open the onos/apps/p4-tutorial directory in your editor of choice for an easier access to the different files of this exercise.
-For example, if using atom:
+Before starting, we suggest to open the `onos/apps/p4-tutorial` directory in your editor of choice for an easier access to the different files of this exercise.
+For example, if using the Atom editor:

 ```
 $ atom $ONOS_ROOT/apps/p4-tutorial/